Merriam-Webster declares 'they' its 2019 word of the year

 NEW YORK (AP) — A common but increasingly mighty and very busy little word, “they,” has an accolade all its own.

-The language mavens at Merriam-Webster have declared the personal pronoun their word of the year based on a 313 percent increase in look-ups on the company's search site, Merriam-Webster.com, this year when compared with 2018.
+The language mavens at Merriam-Webster have declared the personal pronoun their word of the year based on a 313% increase in look-ups on the company's search site, Merriam-Webster.com, this year when compared with 2018.

 “I have to say it's surprising to me,” said Peter Sokolowski, a lexicographer and Merriam-Webster's editor at large, ahead of Tuesday's announcement.
 “It's a word we all know and love.
 So many people were talking about this word.”